Metaplay logo

 Check out our pricing page for more info on plans, which include development, staging and production environments to fit your development stage.

-The above 2-minute video walks through how to integrate Metaplay into your Unity project, spin up a local server, open up the Metaplay LiveOps Dashboard and start sending simulated players to your game - or you can follow the steps below:
+The below 2-minute video walks through how to integrate Metaplay into your Unity project, spin up a local server, open up the Metaplay LiveOps Dashboard and start sending simulated players to your game - or you can follow the steps below:

 1. Sign up at the Metaplay portal.

 2. Install the CLI: Run brew install metaplay (on macOS using Homebrew) in your terminal.
-For other OS setups, visit Metaplay CLI installation guide.
+For other OS setups, visit the Metaplay CLI installation guide.

 3. Init your project: In your Unity project directory, run metaplay init project.